 The cheerful African Violet Plants can't be missing in your indoor house plant collection.
-Learn all about successful African violet care and African violet propagation.
-Learn how to grow African violets and all about the different varieties like miniature African Violets.
-Growing African violets is soooo easy!
+Learn all about successful African violet care and propagation.

-Saintpaulia hybrids have been amongst the most popular indoor house plant for decades!
+Saintpaulia hybrids have been amongst the most popular indoor plants for decades!
 Since I was a child I always had several of those cheerful little plants on my window-sills.
 They are very easy to grow and come in so many different forms, colors and varieties.

 Flower colors range from blue, red, pink, purple to white.
 You can also get multi-colored flowers or plants with frilled or double flowers!